LAST UPDATED: 4/22/23 – Trek to See Gorillas in Rwanda

 We were fortunate to see some babies wrestling and were able to watch a large male silverback chew thick branches like they were nothing.
 We were able to view the troop for a while before they moved on as they do continuously as they seek food.

 I was thoroughly impressed with my time in Rwanda and the people that we met.
 The Rwandan people that we met were respectful and friendly.
 I would highly recommend that those contemplating a trip to Rwanda to go for it, and to stay at the Gorilla Mountain Lodge.
-The only regret that I have is that I only did one trek.
+The only regret that I have is that I only did one trek to see gorillas.

 Two Juvenile Mountain Gorillas Wrestling

-If you haven’t see it already, check out the video we took of two juvenile mountain gorillas wresting in Volcanoes National Park.
+If you haven’t seen it already, check out the video we took of two juvenile mountain gorillas wresting in Volcanoes National Park.
 It’s adorable to watch.
+This is the type of incredible experience you can expect when you trek to see gorillas in Rwanda.